Essential Tulum Packing List

 Packing a few different pairs of shorts will ensure you always have a dry pair when you need one.
 It’s also handy to take a few different styles so you can mix and match your outfits a little.
 I suggest taking:

-- One pair of biker shorts – There are tons of yoga classes to join in Tulum, so you’ll be glad to have a pair of biker shorts on hand.
+- Having a pair of biker shorts is essential because there are many yoga classes to join in Tulum, and you’ll be glad to have them available.
 And they’re comfortable for everyday wear, too!
-I’m a fan of Lululemon’s Align shorts, but this dupe from Amazon is a great alternative.
+I’m a fan of these Bike shorts, too!

-- One pair of linen shorts – These linen shorts are lightweight and breathable, making them a great option for Tulum.
-They’re perfect for wearing as a swimsuit coverup at the beach or lounging around in the evening.
+- One pair of linen shorts—These linen shorts are lightweight and breathable, making them a great option for Tulum.
+They are perfect for wearing as a swimsuit cover-up at the beach or for lounging around in the evening.

-If you’re a cutoffs girly, don’t hesitate to pack your favorite jean shorts for Tulum!
+If you prefer wearing cutoffs, be sure to pbring your favorite pair of denimshorts for Tulum!
 My Levis 501 shorts are my go-to, even at the beach.

 Swimsuits